Fontainebleau Inn 064.jpg 399.jpg I_0312.jpg Fontainebleau Inn serendipity1-new.jpg Fontainebleau Inn 220d.jpg Fontainebleau Inn

 For copies of marriage licenses issued anywhere in New York State

-except New York City, a certified copy of the marriage record may be
+except the five (5) boroughs of New York City, a certified copy of the marriage record may be

 obtained from the office of the town or city clerk who issued the license,